electricimp/BQ25895/README.md

 This method provides a software reset which clears all of the BQ25895's register settings.

-**Note** This will reset the charge voltage and current to the register defaults.
-For the BQ25895, the defaults are 4.208V and 2048mA.
-For the BQ25895M, the defaults are 4.352V and 2048mA.
-Please ensure that you confirm these are suitable for your battery &mdash; see [**Setting Up The BQ25895 Library For Your Battery**](./Examples/README.md) for guidance.
+**Note** This will reset the charge voltage and current to the register defaults, 4.208V and 2048mA.
+These are not the defaults for the BQ25895M.
+Please ensure that you confirm these are suitable for your battery &mdash; see [**Setting Up The BQ25895 Library For Your Battery**](./examples/README.md) for guidance.

 If the defaults are not appropriate for your battery, make sure you call [*enable()*](#enablesettings) with the correct settings **immediately** after calling *reset()*.